 After trying a few different methods for producing the modern authors index on a few pages at the beginning of Scripture First, I decided the simplest would be to use a spreadsheet.

 Admittedly, I’m much more of a “spreadsheet nerd” than many.
 But the process had some advantages.
 In particular, it allowed for easier manipulation of the index data at the different stages of it’s production.

 So, if you find yourself needing to produce an index like this at some point, I’m hopeful that having a copy of the spreadsheet I produced might make that process easier for you by giving you a helpful template to begin with.

-Then, grab your order number with you, click the blue button below to claim your preorder bonuses.
+Then, grab your order number, and click the blue button below to claim your order bonuses.